kamal-una/king_of_northampton/README.md

 ===================
 An experimental project of a dice based game wirtten in Django.
 Loosely based on the board game 'King of Tokyo'.

 Each turn consists of 3 rolls of the 6 die.
-After each roll you can choose which die you want to hold sa the same value.
+After each roll you can choose which die you want to hold.

 The dice are five sided with the following faces:
 Attack